-Make sure there are no hidden fees, that you know exactly what is included in the monthly cost, and that your family has the resources to sustain placement.
-Consider choosing a not-for-profit community that commits itself never to ask a resident to move out if he or she outlives resources.
+Make sure there are no hidden fees, that you know precisely what is included in the monthly cost, and that your family has the resources to sustain placement.
+Consider choosing a not-for-profit community that promises never to ask a resident to move out if he or she outlives resources.

 There are many more questions you should ask as you choose a personal care community.

-Too many, in fact, to effectively list here.
+Too many to effectively list here.
 Check out this informative list from AARP to give you additional insight.

 Learn more about Episcopal Church Home’s person-centered approach to senior care.